seizadi/flagger-linkerd/README.md

   selfLink: ""
 ```

-You should be able to observe the backend reference as Flagger update the canary and update
+You should be able to observe the backend reference as Flagger updates the canary and update
 traffic flow based on analysis:
 ```yaml
   spec: